variousauthors/Raphael.FreeTransform/README.md

 can be used on its own to create a handle that has not transformation but receives click events.

+This option is most useful in combination with `handle_classes` described below.

 At the moment the handle only receives the event.

 Default: false